electronjia/Academic_Writing_Samples/README.md

 # Academic_Writing_Samples
 MK's academic writing samples.

-The repository primarily contains my writing samples completed in undergaduate studies and serve a purpose of showing my technical and writing skills.
-These writing samples either originated from research proposals or from experiments performed.
+The repository primarily contains my writing samples completed in undergraduate studies and shows my technical and writing skills.
+These writing samples originated from research proposal, meta analysis, or experiments performed where a report or presentation was generated.

+Sophisticated read:
+Report_PhotoacousticTomographyForBrainImaging.pdf
+ResearchProposal_ApplicationOfPhotoAcousticTomographyForFunctionalNeuroimaging.pdf

-Please contact me for professional writing samples.
+Please get in touch with me for professional writing samples.